dlw32/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+BLOG: Welcome to my blog
 ---
+This is a test for the `github-pages` skils course